+Fig 9.
+Switch stand installed.
+Fig. 8: DPPT switches before and after wiring

 Wiring to the bus: Connecting it all up:

 This is the quick and easy part if you have been consistent with the wiring colours.
 There are two popular methods to connect the feeder wires to the bus.
 One is to strip the bus wire and twist the bare (stripped end) feeder around the bare bus wire and solder.
 Another is to use suitcase connectors.
 I find the latter easier and neater, but the choice is yours.
 Soldering is cheaper.